alexnaylor99/Random-Name-Generator/README.md

 ## Features

 - Generates random names from a list of names
+- Accept names per line or as a comma-separated list
 - Removes duplicate names
 - Selects a number of names specified by the user
 - Grammatically respects the number of names selected